 Book Club Discussion Guide

 THE MIDNIGHT MAN is concerned with timeless racial and political debates, many of which continue to be as relevant today as in 1994.
 Use this book club discussion guide to facilitate debate about the novel’s central themes.
-You can also download a printable copy of the discussion guide here.

 - Over the course of this novel, each of the five main characters changes in some dramatic way.
 Cecil Porter, for example, comes to terms with his bigotry, and learns to ask for help from his friends and loved ones.
 As the story progresses, in what ways do the other characters grow?
 Do they do it alone, or does someone else facilitate the evolution?